elvinup/CS-Career/Tips & Tricks/Linux/Stick Building a Physical Machine.md

 Just set Installation Destination to the 500GB SSD

-Can set to automatic partitioning, but we will end up with this from an `lsblk`
+You can set to automatic partitioning, but better if you specify it to omit centos-home, otherwise we will end up with this from an `lsblk`

 - centos-home 492.1G
 - centos-root 50G
 - centos-swap 4G

-To fix this
+If you ignored this advice and clicked automatic anyways, it's okay, to fix this

 ```shell
 umount -fl /home